Red Palm Oil for Parrots

 - Improves immune function.

-Red Palm oil for parrots is one of the richest, bird safe, natural sources of carotenoids.
+Parrot Red Palm Oil is one of the richest, bird safe, natural sources of carotenoids.
 Carotenoids offer important antioxidant and anticancer effects.
 Antioxidants “forage” free, radicals, thereby reducing known risks associated with heart disease, cellular aging, cancer and arthritis.
 Carotenoids are also known to repair of body tissues.
 They assist in the formation of bones, improve the resistance to infection and aid in the development of healthy eye tissues.
 Who doesn’t want these benefits for their bird?

 A rich resource of Vitamin E, Omega 3, Omega 6, Antioxidants, Beta Carotene and Carotenes (Vitamin A precursors), your bird would have to consume overwhelming amounts of fresh fruits and vegetables to receive the benefits found in just ¼ teaspoon of Red Palm Oil.
 But, on top of that little factoid, the body requires oil to convert the Carotenes.